Definition of lithography

 1 : the process of printing from a plane surface (such as a smooth stone or metal plate) on which the image to be printed is ink-receptive and the blank area ink-repellent

 2 : the process of producing patterns on semiconductor crystals for use as integrated circuits

-Origin of LITHOGRAPHY
+Origin and Etymology of lithography

-Seen & Heard
+Seen and Heard